Many college-bound students with high-earning parents may suspect that they don’t qualify for federal financial aid when they actually might.

 Recommended: Find Scholarships and Grants in Your State”

-An Appeal of Your EFC
+An Appeal of Your SAI

 If your financial aid offer is less than you can afford, you are within your rights to appeal to the school’s financial aid director.